ozzyonfire/shopify-next-app/README.md

 *Note that in order to use the `/api/graphql` route out of the box, you need to use **online** tokens.*

-The install page, i.e. `/index.tsx`, must use getServerSideProps to handle the initial visit to the app and redirect users to OAuth from the server.

-*For some reason, I couldn't get client side redirects to work...
-If someone can do this please submit a pull request!*

 ### Environment Variables
 There are a couple environment variables you need to set up in order for the app to run.
 Create a file called `.env.local` in the `/web` directory (or the root of your Next.js app) and add the following lines;